djphamill/ukmt-scrape/README.md

-# Script to scrape KMT questions
+# Script to scrape UKMT questions

 A number of websites, including UKMT's, hold images of the UKMT's questions.